 Markle is an American

 In November 2017, Meghan Markle became the first American to be officially engaged to a British royal.
-A few other firsts the new Duchess checks off: She is a woman of color, divorced, a well-known actor, and was raised Catholic.
-Markle was recently baptized and confirmed in the Church of England.
-Now that she is married to Prince Harry, she will have to go through the process of becoming a U.K. citizen.
+A few other firsts the Duchess checks off: She is a woman of color, divorced, a well-known actor, and was raised Catholic.
+Markle was baptized and confirmed in the Church of England in March 2018.
 Don’t miss these royal wedding etiquette rules every member of the family must follow.

 It fell on a weekend